rokbenko/arctic-meet/README.md

 ArcticAlly analyzes your meeting in the following three steps:

 1. **Upload a meeting:**
-   - Goal: The goal of this step is to get a transcription of the meeting.
+   - The goal of this step is to get a transcription of the meeting.
 ArcticAlly needs a transcription, which is a written version of what was said in your meeting.
-This helps ArcticAlly understand and analyze your meeting in the next few steps.
-ArcticAlly will get a transcription of the meeting you upload using Whisper via Hugging Face, more precisely the [`openai/whisper-large-v3`](https://huggingface.co/openai/whisper-large-v3).
+This helps ArcticAlly understand and analyze your meeting in the next two steps.
+ArcticAlly will get a transcription of the meeting you upload using Whisper via Hugging Face, more precisely the [`openai/whisper-tiny`](https://huggingface.co/openai/whisper-tiny).
-   - Note: You can only upload one meeting at a time.
-The file must be in `mp4` format and not larger than 5 GB.
+   - Note 1: You can only upload one meeting at a time.
+The file must be in MP4 format and not larger than 5 GB.
+   - Note 2: Although there are other more capable (i.e., larger) Whisper models out there, they make the Streamlit app too heavy in terms of resources needed to be hosted on the Streamlit Cloud via the free tier.
+Larger Whisper models crash the Streamlit app due to the resource limit hit.
 2. **Select a transcription:**
-   - Goal: The goal of this step is that the user selects a transcription he/she wants to analyze in the next step.
+   - The goal of this step is that the user selects a transcription he/she wants to analyze in the next step.
 Although only one meeting can be uploaded at a time, the user can analyze multiple meetings one after another.
 ArcticAlly remembers previously uploaded meetings, so the user in this step can choose between different transcriptions.
 3. **Meeting analysis:**
-   - Goal: The goal of this step is that the user selects all the analysis features he/she wants to include in the analysis.
+   - The goal of this step is that the user selects all the [analysis features](https://github.com/rokbenko/arctic-ally/tree/main?tab=readme-ov-file#%EF%B8%8F-analysis-features-%EF%B8%8F) he/she wants to include in the analysis.
 Then ArcticAlly can start analyzing the meeting and providing the results to the user.

 <br>